kanekomasahiro/context-debias/README.md

 ### Our debiased conttextualised embeddings

-You can directly download our debiased [conttextualised embeddings](https://drive.google.com/drive/folders/1a99jISCUfTp2E5BNQtIHEelQT-Pf8ayB?usp=sharing).
+You can directly download our ``all-token`` debiased [conttextualised embeddings](https://drive.google.com/drive/folders/1a99jISCUfTp2E5BNQtIHEelQT-Pf8ayB?usp=sharing).

 ### License
 See the LICENSE file.